decision-labs/spacialdb-devcenter/pages/Instant-Map.md

 ## Download the PostGIS plugin

-PostGIS has a plugin manager.
-From here we get our hands on the Spit plugin.
+QGIS has a plugin manager.
+From there we get our hands on the Spit plugin.
 A great little utility for importing Shapefiles straight into PostGIS.

 ## Upload some data